skyfielders/python-skyfield/skyfield/documentation/positions.rst

   For RA,
-  astronomers measure east from the Vernal Equinox, the point where the Sun crosses the celestial equator in March as it crosses from the southern to the northern half of the sky.
+  astronomers measure east from the Vernal Equinox, the point where the Sun crosses the celestial equator in March as it passes from the southern to the northern half of the sky.

 * *Declination* (“Dec”)
   is the sky’s equivalent of latitude, measured north and south of the celestial equator in degrees, with north being positive.
+  The North Celestial Pole is at +90° and the South Celestial Pole is at −90°.

 There are two common uses for RA/Dec coordinates.